adaptive-ml/blog-assets/README.md

 # Blog Assets

+**⚠️ PRODUCTION ASSETS — DO NOT MODIFY WITHOUT APPROVAL**

 Static hosting for blog visualizations.
 Deployed to GitHub Pages for stable URLs.
+These assets are embedded in live Webflow blog posts.

+**Rules:**
+- Do not modify, rename, or delete existing files
+- Asset filenames contain content hashes — changing them breaks live embeds
+- Safe: Adding new content, regenerating `inline.html` for same build

 ## Structure